Waukesha Subdivision: History

 Construction of the line started in 1882 by the Wisconsin Central Railroad and was completed in 1886.
 The railroad was reorganized from bankruptcy in 1897 and became the Wisconsin Central Railway.

 The Minneapolis, St. Paul and Sault Ste.
-Marie Railroad (Soo Line) gained control in 1901 and leased the WC in 1902.
+Marie Railroad (the original Soo Line) gained control in 1901 and leased the WC in 1902.
 The Soo Line operated the WC as its Chicago Division.
 After the 1961 Soo Line-WC-DSS&A merger that created the Soo Line Railroad, the railroad reduced the number of its operating divisions from five to three; the Schiller Park to Fond du Lac segment became the Soo Line's First Subdivision of the Eastern Division.

 After the Soo Line acquired the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) in the bankruptcy auction, the line, among others, was placed in the Lake States Transportation Division in an attempt to cut costs.
 After the failure of this cost-cutting exercise, the LSTD was sold to Wisconsin Central Ltd. in 1987, which was then sold to Canadian National in 2001.